-Course Grading: Your grade will be determined from the talk and the course project.
+Course Grading: Your grade will be determined from the graded homework (50%), the midterm (20%), and the final exam (30%).

 SYLLABUS STATEMENTS

 CLASSROOM BEHAVIOR

 Students and faculty are responsible for maintaining an appropriate learning environment in all instructional settings, whether in person, remote, or online.
 Failure to adhere to such behavioral standards may be subject to discipline.
 Professional courtesy and sensitivity are especially important with respect to individuals and topics dealing with race, color, national origin, sex, pregnancy, age, disability, creed, religion, sexual orientation, gender identity, gender expression, veteran status, political affiliation, or political philosophy.